 Pondering what to write and then watching the words appear on the cards highlighted the enormous responsibility I owed him.
 It was my duty to make sure he reached his full potential.

 Over the years, the letters to my son have not changed very much.
 The formula for writing him has been consistent.
-I profess my absolute undying love for him and share some nugget of wisdom and I search for words that will increase his vocabulary.
+I profess my absolute undying love for him.
+I’ll share some nugget of wisdom and I search for words that will increase his vocabulary.
 I encourage him to improve each day, and I challenge him to continue dreaming of ways that he can impact the world.

 While the formula is not much different, the letters have transformed both of us.
 In situations where I was not able to communicate with him effectively because of anger, frustration, joy, or excitement, the letters provided a medium for efficient communication.
 Writing provided a chance to contemplate what I wanted to say without the miscommunication that facial expressions and voice inflection can cause.
 Writing to my son made me excruciatingly aware of the power of words and their ability to elevate or damage the spirit of a child.